-“Knowing God” is the first of three seven-day Journeys designed to walk you through some of the Bible’s most important truths, culminating in God’s incredible plan for the entire human race.
+“Knowing God” is the first of four seven-day Journeys designed to walk you through some of the Bible’s most important truths, culminating in God’s incredible plan for the entire human race.
 Here is a sneak peek.

 Day 1: God the Self-Existing